mongodb/specifications/source/crud/crud.rst

     limit: Optional<Int32>;

     /**
+     * The maximum amount of time for the server to wait on new documents to satisfy a tailable cursor
+     * query.
+This only applies to a TAILABLE_AWAIT cursor.
+When the cursor is not a TAILABLE_AWAIT cursor,
+     * this option is ignored.
+     *
+     * On servers >= 3.2, this option will be specified on the getMore command as "maxTimeMS".
+The default
+     * is no value: no "maxTimeMS" is sent to the server with the getMore command.
+     *
+     * On servers < 3.2, this option is ignored.
+     */
+    maxAwaitTimeMS: Optional<Int64>;

+    /**
      * The maximum amount of time to allow the query to run.
 If $maxTimeMS also exists
      * in the modifiers document, the maxTimeMS field overwrites $maxTimeMS.
+     *
      * The default is no maxTimeMS.
      *
      * @see http://docs.mongodb.org/manual/reference/operator/meta/maxTimeMS/